The Actions console is the central place for all configuration, settings, and publishing related parts of Actions on

 In order to publish your draft through the console, you'll want to update the draft with Actions on Google and make it available to use in the Actions Console.
 The console is where you will manage and publish new versions of your app.

 - Go to Integrations in the menu on the left and click on Actions on Google to activate it, if you haven't already.

-- Setup your Welcome Intent and any other triggering intents for your app
+- Set up your Explicit invocation intent and any Implicit invocation intents for your app.

 - Navigate to the folder where your Action package file resides.